ccatto/cattoGitNotes/CattoGitNotes.md

 * `git rebase` is important;

-* `git status -f" the flag is the current flag assosiated with the command;
+* `git status -f" the flag is the current flag associated with the command;

 * the next command is the forward thinking of the physical badge;